Geoffrey Lane, Baron Lane: Early life

-The son of a bank manager, Lane was born in Derby.
+The son of a bank manager, Geoffrey Lane was born in Derby.
 He attended Shrewsbury School and Trinity College, Cambridge where he took Firsts in Part I of the Classical Tripos before the Second World War and both parts of the Law Tripos after he was demobilized.
 During the war, he served as a pilot in the Royal Air Force.
-Initially, he flew Wellington Bombers for 104 Squadron, before being promoted to Squadron Leader to command 233 Squadron, which flew Dakota transport aircraft in D-Day and Operation Market Garden.
+Initially, he flew Wellington Bombers for 104 Squadron, before being promoted to squadron leader to command 233 Squadron, which flew Dakota transport aircraft in D-Day and Operation Market Garden.
 He was awarded the Air Force Cross in 1943.

 Legal career

 Lane was called to the bar at Gray's Inn in 1946.
 He specialised in criminal prosecutions on the Midland and Oxford circuit, and took silk in 1962.
 He prosecuted some of the Great Train robbers and the murderer James Hanratty in the same year, and was appointed as Recorder of Bedford in 1963.

 While appearing for the defendant in the case of R v Morris, he made a much-cited statement as to what constituted 'common purpose' for the criminal law, which Lord Parker of Waddington CJ adopted: